Kulintang Instruments For Sale — Kulintang For Sale

 Mindanao Lilang-Lilang’s Kulintang Instrument Acquisition Project

-Please contact Manny Dragon (email@example.com) if you have any interest or questions about these items for sale.
+Please contact Manny Dragon (firstname.lastname@example.org) if you have any interest or questions about these items for sale.
 Prices are for local pick-up only (San Francisco Bay Area, in California).
-Additional costs of shipping will be determined on a case-by-case basis.
+Shipping is also available.

 Proceeds from kulintang instrument sales benefit the programs of Mindanao Lilang-Lilang (a California non-profit corporation), specifically those programs which directly support the efforts of the Kalanduyan family members in making these Maguindanaon-made kulintang instruments available to musicians in the United States and Canada.

-Please note that the sources of these instruments are in Maguindanao province, Mindanao island, southern Philippines.
+Please note that the sources of these instruments and instrument accessories are in Maguindanao province, Mindanao island, southern Philippines.
 All instrument names are in the Maguindanaon language.
 All instruments are sold in New and Unused condition.

 - an antangan (wood resonator/stand)